-In April 2021, the Museum received a \$4,691,000 Payroll Protection Program loan from the Small Business Administration, for which it intends to apply for forgiveness under the program's terms.
-Pending forgiveness, this amount is recorded as a liability on the statement of financial position.
+In April 2021, the Museum received a \$4,691,000 Payroll Protection Program (PPP) loan from the Small Business Administration, which was recognized as a liability as of June 30, 2021.
+The Museum applied for forgiveness of the loan under the PPP's terms; forgiveness was granted in April, 2022.

-In May 2021, the Museum applied for a \$5,309,000 Small Business Administration Shuttered Venue Operators ("Save Our Stages") Grant.
-The application was approved in July 2021 and the funds have been received.
-While the Museum had incurred costs that will be eligible for reimbursement under this grant before June 30, 2021, accounting standards preclude the recognition of contributed support until notification of the award.
-Therefore, no amounts for this grant are recorded in the current financial statements.
+In July 2021, the Museum received a \$5,309,000 Small Business Administration Shuttered Venue Operators ("Save Our Stages") Grant.
+While some costs eligible for reimbursement under this grant were incurred before June 30, 2021, accounting standards precluded the recognition of contributed support before notification of the award.
+Therefore, all amounts under this grant are recorded in the statement of activities as government grant revenue recovered during the year ended June 30, 2022.

-The Museum is eligible for the Internal Revenue Service's Employee Retention Credit, though the credit has not yet been disbursed.
-An amount of \$2,033,000 is recorded as other income on the statement of activities and under accounts receivable on the statement of financial position.
+During fiscal year 2021, the Museum determined that it was eligible for the Internal Revenue Service's Employee Retention Credit, and recorded an amount of \$2,033,000 as other income on the statement of activities for the year ended June 30, 2021.
+This credit has not been fully disbursed, and corresponding accounts receivable of \$1,931,000 and \$2,033,000 are recorded on the statement of financial position as of June 30, 2022 and 2021, respectively.